CraigHellinger/jPlayer/README.md

 http://www.jplayer.org/

 Changes so jPlayer (audio) works with zepto.
-Addition of 1 skin.
+Added  1 skin.
 ------------------------------------------------------------

 * We have changed initialization, so the whole player is initialized in the